Does Seeking a Tax Relief Service Hurt Your Credit?

 Here’s the honest truth: If you are considering whether or not you need a tax relief service, chances are you either a) Already have bad credit or b) Might be in enough tax debt where your credit score will eventually be affected in the near future.
 So the real question here is “How can I avoid hurting my credit?”
 The answer is not so simple.

 There are many things that determine a credit score.
 This is calculated by the FICO score.
 According to myFICIO, the FICO score calculates your credit by the following:

-- How long of a credit history you have – 15%
+- How long your credit history is – 15 percent

-- How much new credit you have – 10%
+- How much new credit you have – 10 percent

-- Other credit accounts (credit cards and loans) – 10%
+- Other credit accounts (credit cards and loans) – 10 percent

 The Bigger Part of the FICO Score: Payments